Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 #### 3.2 Create a local Dapr Component file for Pub/Sub API Using Azure Service Bus

 We need to add a new [Dapr Azure Service Bus Topic component](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-azure-servicebus-topics){target=_blank}.
-Add a new file in the **components** folder as shown below:
+Add a new file in the **components** folder as shown below.
+Be sure to update the connection string value.

 ```yaml title="dapr-pubsub-svcbus.yaml"
 --8<-- "docs/aca/05-aca-dapr-pubsubapi/dapr-pubsub-svcbus.yaml"